 How is payroll pricing structured?

-Understanding how payroll processing is priced will help you choose the best provider for your company.
+Understanding how payroll pricing works can help you find the best option—one that balances quality with cost.
 Here are a few common pricing structures:

 Per employee per month (PEPM)